-No. As long is your injury is in some way related to your job it should be covered by Workers’ Compensation.
-For instance, you should be covered if you were injured while traveling for business, running an errand for your place of employment, or even if you were injured at a job-related social event.
+No. As long is your injury is in some way related to your job it should be covered by Workers' Compensation.
+For instance, you should be covered if you were injured while travelling for business, running an errand for your place of employment, or even if you were injured at a job-related social event.

 If you are uncertain as to whether or not your case is covered by Workers' Compensation, you should seek the opinion of a trained professional.
 Most firms, including the Stocker Pitts Law Firm, will evaluate your particular situation at no cost.